-Life insurance is NOTHING new.
-You can trace its roots back nearly 6,000 years!
+1. Life Insurance is NOTHING New.
+You can trace its roots back nearly 6,000 years

-- Hey Starbuck’s isn’t the original coffee shop 😉 Did you know Lloyd’s of London began as a 17th-century coffeehouse frequented by merchants, bankers, and insurance underwriters, eventually becoming the “go-to” place to get your mariner’s insurance.
+Hey as an aside, did you know Lloyd’s of London began as a 17th-century coffeehouse frequented by merchants, bankers, and insurance underwriters, eventually becoming the “go-to” place to get your mariner’s insurance.

-Now it that doesn’t give ya some confidence that life insurance has a long history – and serves an important need – I am not sure what will!
+Now if that doesn’t give ya some confidence that life insurance has a long history – and serves an important role – I am not sure what will!

-- The first insurance company in the world, The Amicable Society for a Perpetual Assurance Office was founded in 1706 under a charter of Queen Anne.
+The first insurance company in the world, The Amicable Society for a Perpetual Assurance Office was founded in 1706 under a charter from Queen Anne.

-- $12.0 Billion in life insurance benefits were paid out to Canadians in 2016.
+….and an incredible $12.0 Billion in life insurance benefits was paid out to Canadians in 2016.

 1/3 of Families in Canada Don't have life insurance